ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 response with a 4xx status code.

-Errors detected by the oblivious proxy resource and errors detected by the oblivious request resource before removing protection (including being unable to remove encapsulation for any reason) result in the status code being sent without protection in response to the POST request made to that resource.
+Errors detected by the oblivious proxy resource and errors detected by the oblivious encapsulation resource before removing protection (including being unable to remove encapsulation for any reason) result in the status code being sent without protection in response to the POST request made to that resource.

-Errors detected by the oblivious request resource after successfully removing encapsulation and errors detected by the oblivious target resource MUST be sent in an encapsulated response.
+Errors detected by the oblivious encapsulation resource after successfully removing encapsulation and errors detected by the oblivious target resource MUST be sent in an encapsulated response.